directus/directus/docs/extensions/installing-extensions.md

 :::

-Before you begin, ensure you have a [selfhosted instance of Directus](/self-hosted/quickstart) via Docker installed on your system.
+Before you begin, ensure you have a [self-hosted instance of Directus](/self-hosted/quickstart) via Docker installed on your system.

 **1. Create an Extension Folder**